MortenTobiasNielsen/fle_suggestion/readme.md

 The script will automatically:
 - Build the Docker image (Factorio server + API)
 - Start the container with both services
-- Wait for RCON and API to be ready
+- Wait for the API to be ready
 - Execute the demo scenario
 - Retrieve data via the REST API